SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 dops create-accounts-unilateral <path to JSON file>
 ```

+---
-#### Create Account Open Offers
+#### Create Account OpenOffers

 As a custodian, create `OpenOffer` contracts to allow parties to create accounts.
-The interfaces/templates for these are
+For more information on the interfaces
-defined in the `account-onboarding` folder in this repository.
+and templates used in this section refer to the `account-onboarding` folder at the base of this repository.

 ##### Input file format